-Gymnast Katelyn Ohashi Brings The Heat In A Semi-Sheer Bra For ‘Buss It’ Challenge With A Few Twists
+Gymnast Katelyn Ohashi Brings The Heat In A Semi-Sheer Bra For 'Buss It' Challenge With A Few Twists

 Katelyn Ohashi took on the "Buss It" challenge in an Instagram share that stunned viewers with more than one unexpected twist, including an appearance from a special agile guest star.

-Like most social media users who take part in the viral transition video craze, she wore a low-key look at the beginning of her clip.
+Like most social media users who have taken part in the viral transition video craze, she wore a low-key look at the beginning of her clip.
 The former competitive gymnast showed off her sporty style in a pair of black athletic shorts and a baggy tan sweatshirt.
 Her brunette hair was wavy and untamed.
 It cascaded down past her shoulders, save for her curtain bangs.

 She stood in front of a wall as the Erica Banks hit "Buss It" began to play.
 She did a sassy dance during the song's sample of Nelly's 2002 single "Hot in Herre."
 The champion athlete turned to the side and wiggled her hips before dropping it down low.